Korean Culture School

 What’s the best way to learn about Korean culture, make friends, and have fun?
 Join us on Saturday mornings for the ASIA Families Korean Culture School!
 To save your spot for the fall semester, please register through the link provided.

-Winter/Spring 2024 Korean Culture School Dates
+Fall 2024 Korean Culture School Dates

 KCS Schedule: